 The last 5 entries at a glance for the viewer’s convenience will be in this sequence –

 - All Meditation techniques

 - Mantras, shlokas from holy Bhagwad Geeta, prayers and poems

 - Question and Answers as conversations between me and Mahavatar Babaji as well as God

 - All Photos and video links

 In the afternoon when the post was about eighty per cent done, I stopped to rest a while.
-I was delighting in the thin and sometimes thick raindrops pouring inside the house from the window.
+I was delighting in the thin and sometimes thick raindrops pouring inside the house from my windows.
 Cool water drops were so gentle and soothing.
-I put my face little outside and drew pleasure in feeling the coolness in rains.
-At retrospection, I quickly went back in past and reminisced how once I was so thirsty for knowledge of Self many years ago when I happened to read the most memorable stories in my spiritual life of two young boys of Vedic times – of Satyakam and Nachiketa.
+I put my face a little outside and drew pleasure in feeling the coolness in rains.
+In retrospection, I quickly went back in the past and reminisced how once I was so thirsty for knowledge of Self many years ago.
+It was when I happened to read the most memorable stories in my spiritual life of two young boys of Vedic times – of Satyakam and Nachiketa.
 They are from Upanishads, Chandogya and Kathopnishad respectively.
 They have had an indelible mark on my sensitive mind since then.
-I liked Satyakam’s truthfulness and honesty and his capacity to see Brahma in everything without the aid of a formal teacher or guru.
-I used to think as I read his story how can I know Universal Brahma in this unique way?
+I liked Satyakam’s truthfulness and honesty.
+His extra ordinary ability to see Brahma in everything without the aid of a formal teacher or guru.
+I used to think as I read his story how can I know Universal Brahma in this way?
 How to know a method that involves my own Self to know the omnipresent Spirit?
-I have craved and longed to get a Self-realised, Atmagyani Guru since a lot of years because after reading our holy texts it was clear to me that Brahma cannot be achieved and known personally without a Perfect Master.
+I have craved and longed to get a Self-realised, Atmagyani Guru since many years because after reading our holy texts it was clear to me that Brahma cannot be achieved and known personally without a Perfect Master.